 “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”

 Parenting has many joys, but it also has many hardships, as does all of life.
 Nevertheless, what an encouragement to know that the Lord can take each one of those hardships and use them for our good and the good of those around us – if we allow Him.
 I wouldn’t trade that extremely tough first year of parenthood for anything, because now I can see its purpose.
 And the reward of seeing other parents benefit from what I have learnt, far outweighs the price I had to pay.

 Knowing this truth doesn’t always make the struggle easier, but it fills us with hope: “We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
 And endurance develops strength of character, and character strengthens our confident hope of salvation.
 And this hope will not lead to disappointment” (Romans 5:3-5).

-Leigh Janse van Rensburg is an Evergreen Parenting consultant.
+Leigh Janse van Rensburg is an Evergreen Parenting Facilitator.
 She is married to Jaco and has three children.
 She is passionate about seeing families, the building blocks of society, strengthened and rebuilt.